 It’s always a smart idea to do a little espionage to your competitors.
 It’s a must that you check the websites of your direct competitors on a regular basis.
-Keep an eye not only on the design but also to their voice and how they market their product or service.
+Keep an eye not only on the design but also on their voice and how they market their product or service.

 Feel free to use any inspiration to update your website, but please don’t plagiarize!
-Pay attention also on how they rank on search engines.
+Pay attention also to how they rank on search engines.
 If they rank higher, then you need to consider a redesigning project that focuses on implementing the best SEO practices.

 5. Does It Possess the Necessary Elements?

-Apart from the actual design, a website includes lots of extras which make the day-to-day management of business easier.
+Apart from the actual design, a website includes lots of extras that make the day-to-day management of business easier.
 Below are some of the apps or tools that you can add to your website to streamline your business operations.

 - An online appointment scheduler allows for an efficient way to manage appointments.